 - Shin pads are not required, but strongly recommended.
 If worn, shin pads must be totally covered by socks.

 - Captains will rock-paper-scissors to determine who will start with the ball.
 The game will start with a kick-off at the center spot.

 - Teams will change ends at halftime and the team who did not kick off the start of the game will kick-off the second half.

-- A kick off will also restart the game after a goal is scored.
+- A kick-off will also restart the game after a goal is scored.

 - Balls are out of play when the entire ball has crossed the side-line - this will result in a throw-in.
 A throw-in must be done with both hands, with both feet on the ground and from behind the head; the thrower cannot play the ball again until it has been touched by another player.
 A goal cannot be scored directly from a throw-in.
-Offside rules do not apply on a throw-in.

 - Balls are out of play when the entire ball has crossed the end line (but not into the net) – this will result in a corner kick if a defending player was last to touch the ball, or a goal kick if an offensive player was the last to touch the ball.
 Opposing players must stand at least 6 yards away until the kick is taken.